Sample In-Person ITAA Meeting Script

 Tradition 7: Every ITAA group ought to be fully self-supporting, declining outside contributions.

-Tradition 9: ITAA as such, ought never be organized, but we may create service boards or committees directly responsible to those they serve.
+Tradition 9: ITAA ought never be organized as a hierarchy, but we may create service boards or committees directly responsible to those they serve.

 Tradition 10: ITAA has no opinion on outside issues, hence the ITAA name ought never be drawn into public controversy.